 - Local guides are friendly low-pressure and relaxed

-- Less tourists (off the beaten track)
+- Fewer tourists (off the beaten track)

 - Hikes could be too hard if you’re not very experienced or fit